 - Troubleshoot problems without having to travel to the physical asset.

 - Better understand the interrelationships between the systems within systems that complete a finished product (think buildings, airplanes, automobiles, etc)

 - Monitor and assess historic structures and landmarks for ongoing maintenance or accurate repair.

 As IoT technology proliferates – with an estimated global market share of $1.3bn by 2026 and around 75bn devices connected to the internet – digital twins’ reach will only expand.
 And while start-up expense and data migration is a necessary conversion factor, digital twins’ return on investment is high, thus justifying its implementation.

 “Mirror worlds,” materialised

 In 1963, when the Arecibo Observatory came online, it was a different world.
 One of the first supercomputers, the Atlas, began operations at the University of Manchester with a memory capacity of about 96 kilobytes.
 The first scientific papers, let alone the actual hardware for networked computing, were still four years distant.
 Today, digital twinning is the outgrowth of these pioneering efforts.

 As businesses and manufacturers emerge from the global pandemic, outthinking and outmanoeuvring the competition begins with adopting innovative solutions destined to speed time to decision, distribute better data faster and share that information with all project stakeholders anywhere in the world, entirely remote.

-Digital twin technology is the dynamic real-time modelling approach that stands to achieve just that.
+Digital twinning is the dynamic real-time modelling approach that stands to achieve just that.